Yunohoo/lswebhomework3/README.md

 ```

-My name is:
+My name is:  Brice

-I like to:
+I like to:  Travel

-I'm learning:
+I'm learning:  To become a better coder!

 ```